 Sometimes miners will find private buyers who will pay a little more than 80% spot, but not by much.

 Of course, that gold has to be clean enough to buy.
 If the buyer is savvy, he’s not going to accept some dust that’s half black sand.
-The cash buyers will usually make a binary decision about whether or not it is “clean enough” to buy for 80% of spot.
+The cash buyers will have to make a decision about whether or not it is “clean enough” to buy for 80% of spot price, or if he wants to offer another price.

 That creates an incentive for the seller to get the gold just clean enough.
 A miner who’s hard up might squeeze a few extra shekels out of a cash sale by leaving some other heavy material in it on purpose (not to mention saving some time panning).
 But leave too much and the buyer won’t take it – you’ll have to go back to cleaning gold when everyone else is out on the town.